VanOvermeire/dynamodb-helper/README.md

 - current setup will set up a DynamoDB client for every helper struct, which is not optimal
 - allow decision on pub visibility of methods (default pub)?
 - support stringset, numberset, binaryset and binary
-- if put and batch put are excluded, we could reduce code size further by not generating the `From<Struct>`
-  - if all gets are excluded (not currently possible), the parser error and `TryFrom<HashMap>` are not needed